RaymondRJones/leetcode-stats/README.md

 ## Ideas for Improvement

-The favicon in public still has the react symbol on it.

-Anything else you want to add?

 ##### People can't add themselves into the list

 solutions -> Google Form for signing people up / removing people